vespa-engine/docker-image-dev/README.md

         docker exec -it vespa-dev-almalinux-8 /bin/bash

+Inside the shell, make sure that the home directory, .ssh directory and the authorized_keys file are readable by the ssh daemon.

+Still problems?
 Inside the shell, check if there are any host keys:

         ls -l /etc/ssh